Cardiac Electrophysiology Technology — A.S.

-The Cardiac Eletrophysiology Program is accredited by the the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT), 1361 Park Street, Clearwater, FL 33756; telephone: 727/210-2350; Website <www.caahep.org>.
+The Cardiac Eletrophysiology Program is accredited by the the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT), 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763; telephone: 727/210-2350; website: <www.caahep.org>.

 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements: